-Most states likewise maintain the legality of drug testing among employees.
-Companies are allowed to perform both pre-employment drug screening and random drug testing among current employees.
+Most states likewise maintain the legality of random drug testing among employees.
+Companies are allowed to perform both pre-employment drug screening and post-accident drug testing among current employees.

 The Americans with Disabilities Act (ADA) likewise recognizes the rights of employers to ensure an alcohol and drug-free workplace, test employees for illegal drugs, and comply with other laws and regulations concerning substance abuse.